The Cable Car

 How high is Masson Hill above sea level?

-The summit is approximately 339 metres (1,111ft)
+The summit of the hill is around 339 meters (1,111ft) above sea level.